rolling-code/PowerShell-Scripts/README.md

 NOTE: Microsoft Graph Command Line Tools must be granted.
 If not you will be prompted like so ![Not enough permissions](Azure%20Active%20Directory/docs/Screenshot%202025-07-30%20135129.png)

+---
+**whois_islocal_admin2.ps1**

+Lists members of the local Administrators group on the machine where the script runs.